lukas-krecan/ShedLock/README.md

 ![Method proxy sequenceDiagram](https://github.com/lukas-krecan/ShedLock/raw/master/documentation/method_proxy.png)

 #### TaskScheduler proxy
-This mode wraps Spring `TaskScheduler` into an AOP proxy.
-The mode is switched-on like this (this was the default method before 4.0.0):
+This mode wraps Spring `TaskScheduler` in an AOP proxy.
+The mode is switched-on like this (PROXY_SCHEDULER was the default method before 4.0.0):

 ```java
 @EnableSchedulerLock(interceptMode = PROXY_SCHEDULER)